Isle of man fun facts

 18. There’s a magnetic hill

-If you’re looking for something fun and quirky to do on the Isle of Man with your kids, take them to this magnetic hill on Ronague road.
+If you’re looking for something fun and quirky to do on the Isle of Man with your kids, take them to this optical illusion on Ronague Road.
 When you get there, stick the car in neutral, and watch in awe as the car rolls UP the hill.

 Well, that concludes my list of fun and interesting facts about the Isle of Man.
-I hope you’ve learnt a thing or two!
+I hope this has given you an idea of how interesting our island is.
+If you have any questions, please ask.
+Otherwise, I wish you happy and safe travels.

 PIN IT FOR LATER